DevSecOps-AppSec/ai-secure-code-review-precommit/README.md

 - Summarizes **High/Medium/Low risks** with clear remediation.
 - **Warn-only by default** (commits go through even with findings).
 - **Strict mode** available → block commits if high-risk issues are detected.
-- Easy to configure with environment variables.
+- Only two environment variables are configurable for simplicity.

 ---